matth-adenyo/matth-adenyo/README.md

 ## About Me

-- 🎓 I'm a Mathematics graduate with deep understanding of mathematical/statistical concepts
+- 🎓 I'm a Mathematics graduate with a deep understanding of mathematical/statistical concepts
 - 👀 I’m interested in everything data (Data Science, Data Analysis, Health Data, etc)
 - 🌱 I'm always learning and exploring new techniques and tools in the field of data science
-- 💼 I'm looking forward to collaborate on data science/statistics/mathematics related projects
+- 💼 I'm looking to collaborate on data science/statistics/mathematics-related projects

 ## Let's Connect